PDIS/transcript/2021-09-30-Interview-with-Neta-Halperin.md

 Wow.
 It's interesting to learn that the humor as a tool is deriven from, let's say, a national wound.

 ### Audrey Tang:
-Exactly, because otherwise people will say, "Oh, damn, what's different from our democratic regime?
-Who is that dictator we still remember?
+Exactly, because otherwise people will say, "Well then, what's so different about our democratic regime to that dictator we still remember?"

 ### Neta Halperin:
 From that perspective, I'm very interested to learn.